Fat Head Keywords – What You Need To Know

 What are long tail keywords?

 Let’s go back to the laptop example.
-If your search term includes “best laptops of 2023 under $500” or “2019 refurbished Mac laptops,” you’re looking for very specific information that has a lower search volume.
-Not many people use these particular phrases, so there’s not as much competition among results.
+If your search term includes “best laptops of 2023 under $500” or “2019 refurbished Mac laptops,” you’re looking for very specific information with a lower search volume.
+Not many people use these particular phrases, so there is less competition among search results.

 long tail keywords